 the main character sanako is goth to her core. she likes splatter films and taxidermy and human organs. her best friend is an anatomy mannequin. this is portrayed as both a nasty part of her character but also what makes her herself and she thankfully doesn't change by the end.

 i think its rlly stupid from a marketing perspective to simultaneously embrace japanese goth aesthetics and caricaturize the people that love the subculture in real life.
-I'm not japanese, but I could gather from this and prior knowledge about the misogyny directed at lolitas that this is just a stereotyped caricature meant for people who dislike eccentric women.
+I'm not japanese, but I could gather from this and prior knowledge about the misogyny directed at lolitas that this is just a stereotyped caricature written for/by people who dislike eccentric women.

 it would be insensitive of me to fall into a double standard about sexual portrayals of minors in anime.
 Its not as egregious as many anime targeted towards men, but I can't pretend its not there. the opening is pretty bad tho why are they naked why are there feet angles.